Mean encounter times for multiple random walkers on networks: Conclusions

 \section{Conclusions}

 In conclusion, we deduced analytical expressions for the study of the dynamics of $R$ non-interacting random walks on networks.
 Our formalism explores analytically the global dynamics of synchronous and asynchronous motion in terms of the spectral representation of the transition matrices that define independent Markovian random walkers.
 We illustrate the general results by calculating mean first-encounter times of two synchronous random walkers on different types of networks.
 For the synchronous motion, we explore normal random walks on a Cayley tree and a Watts--Strogatz random network.
 Also, we deduce analytical expressions for L\'evy flights on rings, to explore mean first-encounter times for random walkers following different types of random hopping between nodes and global times for two walkers on regular combs.
-Finally, we analyze encounter times for $R=1,2,\ldots,5$ normal random walkers in a linear graph, a ring, and a Cayley tree and the relation between synchronous and asynchronous dynamics.
-The methods introduced are general, and extensions of this work will be useful for applications to human mobility, encounter networks, chemical reactions, epidemic spreading, and ecology, among many other fields.
+We then analyze encounter times for $R=1,2,\ldots,5$ normal random walkers in a linear graph, a ring, and a Cayley tree and the relation between synchronous and asynchronous dynamics. \\[2mm] We applied our methodology to study the activity of the bike-sharing system Citibike in New York City, where we explore encounter times of two and three bikes at each station.
+This example shows how the methods introduced are general, and extensions of this work will be useful for applications to human mobility, encounter networks, epidemic spreading, and ecology, among many other fields. \\[2mm] This mathematical framework can be applied to other contexts in human mobility, such as the movement of taxis \cite{RiascosMateosSciRep2020}, or temporal networks generated from encounters at points of interest in cities \cite{RiascosMateosPlosOne2017}.
+A more detailed treatment of these problems requires extending the formalism discussed in this work to the case of continuous-time random walkers.